 While minutes must specifically identify the actions taken by the body, they need not record the discussions of the members and others.
 At a minimum, the minutes must include the information required by Minnesota Statutes, chapter 13D [Minnesota Open Meeting Law], unless such information is recorded elsewhere.
-Subdivision 1 of the statute provides, in part:
+Minn.
+Stat §13D.01, subdivision 4 provides:

-The votes of the members of the state agency, board, commission, or department or of the governing body, committee, subcommittee, board, department, or commission on an action taken in a meeting required by this subdivision to be open to the public must be recorded in a journal kept for that purpose, and the journal must be open to the public during all normal business hours where records of the public body are kept.
+The votes of the members of the state agency, board, commission, or department; or of the governing body, committee, subcommittee, board, department, or commission on an action taken in a meeting required by this section to be open to the public must be recorded in a journal kept for that purpose. . .
 The vote of each member must be recorded on each appropriation of money, except for payments of judgments, claims, and amounts fixed by statute.